We are searching for

 • Secure Storage Location: You'll need to prove that the area where you store your vehicle is private and enclosed.
 Insurance companies also look for extra security measures, like locked garage doors and camera systems to monitor your vehicle storage area.

-• Limited Usage: Unlike a commuter car, your classic or vintage car can not be driven for everyday use.
+• Limited Usage: Unlike a commuter car, your classic or antique car can not be driven for everyday use.
 Insurance companies will usually place mileage limitations on classic cars.
 In some cases an insurer may also need you to prove you have another car for regular travel.
 While these requirements can be annoying, classic car coverage plans tend to cost far less.

 • Intent to Show Vehicle at Car Shows: Sometimes constituting a separate policy, showing an insurer your vehicle is meant for car shows can be a requirement to get insured.
 Some of these plans include specific mileage restrictions for getting these vehicles to a car show, and may necessitate the use of a truck or trailer to ferry the car to the event.